rustyshakelford2/LavaFurnace/readme.txt

 lava_furnace_timer=
 (pretty self explanatory really, it is default set at 20000 which is nearly identical to a lavabucket being burned in a furnace)
-(it accepts values from 1 to 32767  1 being ridiculously fast and 32767 being nearly 2x as long as a lava bucket burning I think)
-(The lava in the crucible will decrease as set intervals based on how much time is left on the furnace)
+(it accepts values from 1 to 2147483647  1 being ridiculously fast and 2147483647 being nearly 7 years real time) (The lava in the crucible will decrease as set intervals based on how much time is left on the furnace)

+cook_timer=
+(this accepts a value from 1 to 4)
+(1 is normal cook time, 4 is 4x faster then normal)

 infinite_lava=
 (this accepts either true or false values)